 - Toshiie to Matsu gives a largely sympathetic portrayal, though it doesn't shy away from Nobunaga's worse moments, either.
 (It helps that the actor portraying him is quite handsome.)

 - A homonculus version of Nobunaga appears in Kamen Rider OOO's first movie.
 Exactly what he is is hard to tell - Nobunaga himself revived by Medals, or a Greeed that thinks it's Oda Nobunaga?
 He is portrayed as ambition incarnate, but a pretty nice guy to his friends.
 However, at times, he turns into his monster form and kills the descendants of those he blames for his death, and is seemingly unaware of this when not actively engaged in it.
 Core Medals given to him by Dr. Maki corrupt him into a Greeed-like being that Eiji has to stop.
 And even then, he's not really stopped, as his Core Medals go on to create an even bigger problem.
+Oh, and "Nobu-kun" is the first user of the Kamen Rider Birth belt, to boot.

 - Yu-Gi-Oh!: Shi En and the rest of the Legendary Six Samurai are based off Oda Nobunaga's life story.